aimms/how-to/Articles/312/312-convert-gams-to-aimms.rst

 #.
 Tailor some default settings

     The AIMMS 3.14 default for data management is to use ``.dat`` files.
-    However, the modern ``.data`` files offer several advantages, and you may as well start using that right away:
+    However, you can switch to the ``.data`` files offered with newer versions of AIMMS:

     .. image:: images/settingOptionsDataManagerStyle.png
         :align: center